 10. Death by Comfort Zone

-Bad leaders are among those leaders who become too comfortable in their roles and resistant to change may struggle to adapt to new challenges or drive innovation within the organization.
+Bad leaders are among those who become too comfortable in their roles, resistant to change, and may struggle to adapt to new challenges or drive innovation within the organization.
 This complacency can lead a leader to stagnation and a lack of progress.
 To combat this, leaders should prioritize continuous growth and development, embrace change, and actively with other leaders to seek out new opportunities for learning and improvement.

 The Dangers of Bad Leadership

-Bad leadership skills. behaviors can have numerous negative effects on the workplace, including:
+Bad leadership behaviors can have numerous negative effects on the workplace, including:

 Overcoming Bad Leadership